-It has been estimated that about 37-47% of the content found in the internet is pornographic material.
+It has been estimated about 37-47% of the content found in the internet is pornographic material.
 There is a big debate on the numbers, with some stating the numbers are hugely exaggerated by the porn industry, to others stating the numbers are not even close to what the real figures are.
-The bottom line is the above numbers are an average estimate (let’s not forget such numbers are only a reflection of the pages that are used, however each page host huge archives).
+Bottom line, the above numbers are an average estimate (let’s not forget such numbers are only a reflection of the pages used; however, each page hosts huge archives).

 When talking of pornography addiction, it is important to clarify it isn’t just men who have a tendency to becoming addicted to porn; reality is both men and women are both capable of developing such addiction.
 Nowadays 1 in 5 women who use the internet for sexual purposes has an addiction to pornography.
-This is no shock; a study published a few years back in the Cyber Psychology and Behavior exposed that 62% of women have seen pornography by the age of 18.
-Shocking?….shouldn’t be, specially when 52% of young women today are exposed to sexually explicit images by the age of 14.
+A study published a few years back in the Cyber Psychology and Behavior exposed 62% of women have seen pornography by the age of 18–shocking?…shouldn’t be, specially when 52% of young women today are exposed to sexually explicit images by the age of 14.

-Now let’s talk about the science behind the addiction: We all have a chemical called Dopamine; a neuro chemical; which is in charge of your brain’s pleasure reward system.
+Let’s focus on the science behind the addiction: We all have a chemical called Dopamine; a neuro chemical; which is in charge of your brain’s pleasure reward system.
 Let me give you an example: When you achieve a goal or a desire, the brain releases Dopamine.
-Dopamine makes you feel good; it is what makes just about any of us feel better after we exercise; in other words it is what keeps us motivated!
+Dopamine makes you feel good, it’s what makes just about any of us feel better after we exercise; in other words it is what keeps us motivated!

 Through Pornography the neurons in our bodies become so desensitized, resulting in the need for stronger triggers to get the release of dopamine.

-So why then isn’t everyone addicted?…usually because an addict is a person who has a poor lifestyle; stress being the major contributor but not the only cause; there usually is a combination of stress and poor self esteem.
+Why then isn’t everyone addicted?…usually because an addict is a person who has a poor lifestyle; stress being the major contributor but not the only cause; usually a combination of stress and poor self esteem can be found.

-That is why when healing pornography addiction it is not as simple as to give someone a prescription.
-One first has to deal with the self esteem issues.
+When healing pornography addiction, it is not as simple as to give someone a prescription; one first has to deal with the self esteem issues.
 The negative sides of high dopamine include but are not limited to: Mood disorders, loss of memory and focus, premature aging and more.

 In the past it was believed our brain was hard wired, as a result very little hope was seen for addicts or victims of serious traumas.
 The support groups and treatments out there had very little success because they were seeing addiction as a permanent illness; then came Neuroplasticity.

-Neuroplasticity is the science which deals with the neurons in our brain; scientists discovered our brain is not hard wire.
-What this means is that our brain can heal and change itself!
-Talk about a huge discovery and even a major positive factor in the new treatment of addictions.
-Neuroplasticity explains how our brain can change as a result of mental experience.
+Neuroplasticity is the science which deals with the neurons in our brain; scientists discovered the brain is not hard wire.
+What this means is that our brain can heal and change itself– Talk about a huge discovery and even a major positive factor in the new treatment of addictions–Neuroplasticity explains how our brain can change as a result of mental experience.

-Pornography addiction destroys lives; not only the lives of the person who is using it but also the lives of those that surround them.
+Pornography addiction destroys lives; not only the life of the person who is using it but also the lives of those around.

 The person who uses pornography is already hurting but chooses to seek momentary pleasure.
 If that person was taught self love, the less he or she will need the addiction.
 Obviously at times it will be hard but the reward is permanent as the person reclaims his or herself and is no longer subjugated to abuse.

 Sometimes those who surround them may or not contribute to the addiction.
-However, let us not forget that at the end it is a personal choice.
+However, at the end of the day, it’s a personal choice.
 It is hard for a person with low self esteem to make a beneficial personal choice; regardless it wouldn’t be right to blame others for their actions.
 In order to overcome the addiction one has to start taking control of life.

-Esoteric & Tantric believe in the channeling of sexual energy.
+Esoterism & Tantra believe in the channeling of sexual energy.
 It is not about denying but fulfilling our passion in a way that promotes balance and creates energy and bonding.

 Even Psychology agrees with Tantra…